Bachelor of Medicine Bachelor of Surgery

 How many places will be available?

-Up to 5% of domestic places will be held for Indigenous applicants who apply though the Indigenous Entry Stream.
+Up to 5% of domestic places will be held for Indigenous applicants who apply through the Indigenous Entry Stream.

 What is a Bonded Medical Place (BMP)?